forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-lightning/README.md

-# Lightning Component Framework for Visual Studio Code
+# Aura Components for Visual Studio Code

-This extension uses the default HTML language server from VS Code to provide syntax highlighting, code completion, an outline view of your files, and a Salesforce Lightning Design System (SLDS) linter.
+This extension provides code-editing features for the Aura Components programming model, which is part of the Lightning Component framework.
+It uses the default HTML language server from VS Code to provide syntax highlighting, code completion, an outline view of your files, and a Salesforce Lightning Design System (SLDS) linter.

 **For best results, do not install this extension directly.
 Install the complete [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) instead.**